Vincent-Millane/cname-cloaking/README.md

 You will notice on the chrome browser, it displays more and more white area with dns errors.
 Don't worry, it's a sign that these blocking rules are working properly, but also that companies have moved to trackink images that hide links.

+#### Tips:

+If your resolv.conf file is constantly modified by various processes, do a

+    sudo chattr +i /etc/resolv.conf

+to be able to modify it again, it is the opposite

+    sudo chattr -i /etc/resolv.conf

 ## About this data